jasonnnnli/barcode-reader-docs/programming/features/read-barcodes-with-small-moduleSize.md

    <p>Figure 1 – Module size of 1D and 2D barcodes</p>
 </div>

-In some scenarios, the barcode is very small relative to the entire image, and the barcode module size is also small, which makes it difficult for our library to read the barcode.
-In this case, we can configure one or more `ScaleUpMode` in `PublicRuntimeSettings.scaleUpModes` to enlarge the barcode area.
+In some scenarios, the barcode is very small relative to the entire image, and its module size is even smaller, which makes it difficult for our library to read the barcode.
+In this case, we can use the parameter `ScaleUpMode` in `PublicRuntimeSettings.scaleUpModes` to enlarge the barcode symboal for easier processing.

 <div class="sample-code-prefix template2"></div>
    >- JavaScript